-Krejcie and Morgan (1970) table for the determination of sample size was used to select sample size for the entire population (8,085), hence a total number of 437 respondents were used as sample size.
+104 Krejcie and Morgan (1970) table for the determination of sample size was used to select sample size for the 105 entire population (8,085), hence a total number of 437 respondents were used as sample size.

-questionnaire administration, However, for procedure for sample size selection of the respondents in each of the market was determined using the formula below.
+However, for questionnaire administration, procedure for sample size selection of the respondents in each of the market was determined using the formula below.
 Commodities and services in the markets were grouped and respondents were selected using the random sampling technique.